MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Special_Characters.md

 ## HORIZONTAL TAB (`t)

 The horizontal tab character (`t) advances to the next tab stop and continues writing at that point.
-By default, the Windows PowerShell console has a tab stop at every eighth space.
+By default, the PowerShell console has a tab stop at every eighth space.

 For example, the following command inserts two tabs between each column.